uswds/uswds-site/pages/patterns/create-a-profile/overview.md

 ---
 ## Why this matters
 User profiles are central to a person's identity.
-A user profile may be integral to *proving* identity, qualifying for and receiving support and services from the government, and ensuring that effective communications methods are used to share information with the person creating a user profile.
+A user profile may be integral to *proving* identity, qualifying for and receiving support and services from the government.
+It can also be integral to expressing identity and ensuring respectful communication.

 ## Help users to...
 <div class="usa-card-group flex-row margin-top-2">